seapagan/url-shortener/README.md

 Access the API at <http://localhost:8000>

-See the API Docs at <http://localhost:8000/docs> for a list of the active endpoints
+See the API Docs at <http://localhost:8000/docs> or
+<http://localhost:8000/redoc> for a list of the active endpoints